WebberZone/better-search/readme.txt

 = 2.3.0 =

+* Features:
+	* New option to disable aggressive searching when no results are found

 * Bug fixes:
 	* WHERE clause will be the same with Seamless mode ON or OFF
-	* The plugin will only force BOOLEAN mode f no results are found and this wasn't already enabled
+	* The plugin will only force BOOLEAN mode if no results are found and this wasn't already enabled

 = 2.2.4 =